X01XX/forth-memory-management/README.md

 The entropy of various allocations, and deallocations, appears in the increasing disorder of the addresses on the stack, which no one cares about.

+The examples use linked lists of numbers, linear algebra would be possible.

+Lists could be of other memory chunks, like objects.

+Deallocate each list as soon as it is no longer needed.